 Financial Aid: An Introduction

 Columbia Law School awards grant assistance primarily on the basis of demonstrated financial need.
-However, there are a number of fellowships that are not based on financial need, which are awarded by the Admissions Office at the time an applicant is admitted to the Law School.
-There is no separate application for these fellowships.
+However, there are a number of fellowships that are not based on financial need -- these are awarded by the Admissions Office at the time an applicant is admitted to the Law School.
+In general, there is no separate application for these fellowships.

 If you need further information after you review this site, please do not hesitate to contact us for assistance.

 This publication is intended for the guidance of Columbia students and faculty.
 It sets forth in general the manner in which the University intends to proceed with respect to the matters set forth herein, but the University reserves the right to depart without notice from the terms of this publication.
 This publication is not intended to be, and should not be, regarded as a contract.